Table of contents

 - Missed firewall security updates

-When talking about online purchases, fraud is one of the basic cybersecurity terms that usually refers to someone trying to get goods or services without paying or trying to get money from you that you don’t owe.
+When talking about online purchases, fraud usually refers to someone trying to get goods or services without paying, or trying to get money from you that you don’t owe.
 A fraudster can use a stolen credit card or try to get a refund for a product they didn’t purchase from you.
-Protect your income with Square’s secure payments.

 Phishing is typically an email, often pretending to be from a real company or a person you might know, containing a file or link.
 When you click on the link or open the file, it launches a malware program that then infects the device and any connected networks.

 Any type of software designed to cause damage is malware.
 It can make your data unusable, erase files on your hard drive, and steal your passwords through saving your keystrokes.
-Types of malware include ransomware, viruses, worms, and spyware (their cybersecurity definitions follow below).
+Types of malware include ransomware, viruses, worms, and spyware.

-Worms are a type of malware.
-Unlike viruses, worms replicate, which means they make a copy of the worm.
+As a type of malware, worms replicate, which means they make a copy of the worm.
 The worm then spreads to another computer, usually connected to the same network.

 Many social media platforms and websites gather information about visitors, usually to improve advertising.
 However, it can turn into spyware if the program collects data, such as passwords, financial accounts, and other sensitive information, for malicious purposes.